nordic-institute/X-Road/doc/kubernetes_security_server_sidecar_user_guide.md

 #### 4.5.7 Load Balancer address options

 In the described scenario [2.3 Multiple Pods using a Load Balancer](#23-multiple-pods-using-a-load-balancer) the messages will be sent to the Security Server secondary pods through the Load Balancer.
-Therefore, the address of the Load Balancer needs to be provided as the security server address when registering the security server to the X-Road instance.
-As the global configuration supports only one address for a security server, but a load balancer typically has multiple, a DNS name needs to be used.
+Therefore, the address of the Load Balancer needs to be provided as the Security Server address when registering the Security Server to the X-Road instance.
+As the global configuration supports only one address for a Security Server, but a load balancer typically has multiple, a DNS name needs to be used.
 There are multiple ways of implementing a stable DNS name for the load balancer:

 * Deploy the Load Balancer Service separately and create a CNAME (or alias) DNS record for the load balancer.
 * If using the AWS Load Balancer Controller, define elastic IP addresses and separately create a DNS record (see [AWS load balancer controller annotations](https://kubernetes-sigs.github.io/aws-load-balancer-controller/v2.3/guide/service/annotations/)).